This post is also available in: 日本語 (Japanese)

 - Run a Best Practice Assessment to identify where your configuration could be altered to improve your security posture.

-- Use PAN-DB URL Filtering to block the “Newly-Registered Domains”, which contains domains registered in the last 32 days.
+- Use URL Filtering to block the “Newly-Registered Domains”, which contains domains registered in the last 32 days.
 While these may not all be malicious, it could prevent your users from succumbing to scams.

 This post was last updated on April 27 to reflect the latest campaigns and scams that Unit 42 researchers have detected and stopped.
 We will continue updating this blog as new information related to this threat comes to light.

 To see how Palo Alto Networks can protect against threats during your remote operations, visit our Secure Remote Workforce page for resources and product solutions.